What To Do In Palermo Buenos Aires: 17 Best Things

 Despite its relatively high-end credentials, Palermo is a colorful and creative quarter of Buenos Aires.
 Throughout the streets, you can discover a number of vibrant illustrations daubed on the side of buildings, some by internationally renowned street artists.

-You can take in these eye-catching murals and Instagram-worthy graffiti by taking a street art tour through the district – it’s one of the best things to do in Palermo.
-There are a surprising amount of tours on offer, but one option is to explore the sights on your own by using Google Maps.
-Or you could join a tour with a knowledgeable local guide who will offer you an insight into the various pieces of art on the walls of this famous hipster-friendly neighborhood.
+There are a surprising number of tours on offer, but one option is to explore the sights on your own using Google Maps.
+Or you could join a tour with a knowledgeable local guide who will offer you insight into the various pieces of art on the walls of this famous hipster-friendly neighborhood.

-Graffiti and Street Art Tour of Palermo – starting in Plaza Serrano and going around the surrounding streets, this is the most popular street art tour of Palermo.
+Graffiti and Street Art Tour of Palermo—Starting in Plaza Serrano and going around the surrounding streets, this is the most popular street art tour of Palermo.
 I have done it myself and loved it.

 Visit MALBA

-The Museo de Arte Latinoamericano of Buenos Aires is located in a beautiful granite building and houses an impressive collection of modern and contemporary art by Latin America most prominent artists.
-Among the most important pieces of the exhibit you’ll find the works of Mexican artists Frida Kahlo and Diego Rivera, and of many other pieces that belonged to the private collection of Eduardo Costantini.
+The Museo de Arte Latinoamericano of Buenos Aires is located in a beautiful granite building and houses an impressive collection of modern and contemporary art by Latin America’s most prominent artists.

 It’s easily one of the best museums in the city, and you should not miss the chance to go if you are into modern art.